Geography of Cuba: Physical geography

 Cuba is the largest country by land area in the Caribbean.
 Its main island is the 17th-largest island in the world by land area.
 The island rises between the Atlantic Ocean and the Caribbean.
 It is bordered on the north by the Straits of Florida, on the northeast by Nicholas Channel and the Old Bahama Channel.
 The southern part is bounded by the Windward Passage and the Cayman Trench, while the southwest lies in the Caribbean Sea.
 To the west, it reaches to the Yucatán Channel, and the northwest is open to the Gulf of Mexico.

-Nearly 4,200 islands, islets and cays make up the country.
+About 4,195 islands, islets and cays make up the country.
 The southern coast includes such archipelagos as Jardines de la Reina and the Canarreos.
 The northeastern shore is lined by the Sabana-Camagüey Archipelago, which includes Jardines del Rey and is composed of approximately 2,517 cays and islands.
 The Colorados Archipelago is developed on the northwestern coast.

 Terrain

 Cuba's terrain is mostly flat or rolling plains, with rugged hills and mountains in the southeast.
 The lowest point is the Caribbean Sea at 0 m (sea level) and the highest point is Pico Turquino at 1974 m, part of the Sierra Maestra mountain range, located in the southeast of the island.

 Other mountain ranges are Sierra Cristal in the southeast, Escambray Mountains in the center of the island, and Sierra del Rosario in the northwest.
 White sand beaches (most notably in Varadero), as well as mangroves and marshes can be found in the coastal area.
 The largest is the Zapata Swamp, with over 4520 km2.
-A recent global remote sensing analysis suggested that there were 675 km² of tidal flats in Cuba, making it the 38th-ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 675 km2 of tidal flats in Cuba, making it the 38th-ranked country in terms of tidal flat area.

 Cuba has negligible inland water area.
 The largest natural water mirror is Laguna de Leche at 67.2 km2, while the man-made Zaza Reservoir, at 113.5 km2, is the largest inland water surface by area in the country.